Dauitbay/PythonLabTask/README.md

 https://docs.python.org/3/library/venv.html

 Command to install libs from requirements.txt file:
-Use the ***pip install -r requirements.prod.txt*** command to install all of the Python modules and packages listed in requirements.prod.txt file.
+Use the ***pip install -r requirements.txt*** command to install all of the Python modules and packages listed in requirements.prod.txt file.

 To deactivate your virtual environment, simply run the following code in the terminal: deactivate

-## Requred imports

-- from datetime import datetime
-- from time import sleep
-- from random import randint
-- import argparse
-- import os
-- import os.path
-- import logging
-- import uuid
-- import sys
-- import requests
-- from bs4 import BeautifulSoup
-- from consts import  ( REDDIT_WEBPAGE_ADDRESS, HTML_PARSER, SHREDDIT_APP, SHREDDIT_POST, SOUP_FIND_CLASS_NAME,
-REQUEST_HEADERS, GET_POST_DATA_FINDALL_CLASS, NUMBER_OF_POSTS_NEEDED_TO_GET, LOG_FILE_NAME,
-PERIOD_COMMAND_LINE, CATEGOTY_COMMAND_LINE)

-Please ***NOTE*** you should import all packages in listed order.
 ## How code works
 Main file is main_reddit.py
 Scraping web page is reddit.com which is dynamic web page(loades content when user scrools).